tkrivachy/unitary/README.md

 # python unitary matrix parametrization
 Parametrization of (special) unitary matrices, with python packages numpy and tensorflow.

-Script translated from matlab files found at the following link on 30.09.2022. https://www.mathworks.com/matlabcentral/fileexchange/30990-composite-parameterization-of-unitary-groups
+Script translated from matlab files found at the following link on 30.09.2022, by Tamás Kriváchy and Flavien Hirsch. https://www.mathworks.com/matlabcentral/fileexchange/30990-composite-parameterization-of-unitary-groups

 Which is based on the works